arand013/OOP-Team-Profile-Generator/README.md

 # OOP-Team-Profile-Generator
 ## Description
-This is a back-end node index.js file that is designed to generate Professional a Read-Me.md file.
+This is a back-end node app.js file that is designed to generate Professional a html file of a Team Profile.
 After a successful follow through of a small amount of steps, questions and processes are responded to.

 * GIVEN a command-line application that accepts user input